hussius/deeplearning-biology/README.md

 A large-scale effort to train and benchmark Transformer models on protein sequences, this project even has provided several of its models to the public on the HuggingFace model hub.
 The abstract starts: *"Computational biology and bioinformatics provide vast data gold-mines from protein sequences, ideal for Language Models (LMs) taken from Natural Language Processing (NLP).
 These LMs reach for new prediction frontiers at low inference costs.
 Here, we trained two auto-regressive language models (Transformer-XL, XLNet) and two auto-encoder models (Bert, Albert) on data from UniRef and BFD containing up to 393 billion amino acids (words) from 2.1 billion protein sequences (22- and 112-times the entire English Wikipedia).
 The LMs were trained on the Summit supercomputer at Oak Ridge National Laboratory (ORNL), using 936 nodes (total 5616 GPUs) and one TPU Pod (V3-512 or V3-1024)."*

-**Extraction of organic chemistry grammar from unsupervised learning of chemical reactions** [[github](https://github.com/rxn4chemistry/rxnmapper)][[paper](https://advances.sciencemag.org/content/7/15/eabe4166)]

-This package does atom mapping for chemistry using transformer networks.
-From the abstract: *During the last few hundred years, chemists compiled the language of chemical synthesis inferring a series of “reaction rules” from knowing how atoms rearrange during a chemical transformation, a process called atom-mapping.
-Atom-mapping is a laborious experimental task and, when tackled with computational methods, requires continuous annotation of chemical reactions and the extension of logically consistent directives.
-Here, we demonstrate that Transformer Neural Networks learn atom-mapping information between products and reactants without supervision or human labeling.
-Using the Transformer attention weights, we build a chemically agnostic, attention-guided reaction mapper and extract coherent chemical grammar from unannotated sets of reactions.*

 **Effective gene expression prediction from sequence by integrating long-range interactions** [[github](https://github.com/deepmind/deepmind-research/tree/master/enformer)][[tensorflow hub](https://tfhub.dev/deepmind/enformer/1)][[paper](https://www.biorxiv.org/content/10.1101/2021.04.07.438649v1)]